Waterford City Attractions

 Waterford County and Beyond

 The Waterford Greenway - The Waterford Greenway is the longest Greenway in Ireland.
 The magnificent route takes visitors from City to miuntains through countryside to the sea.
 Cyclists, walkers, families and adventurers will all experience the very best of Waterford on this spectacular route.

 Waterford and Suir Valley Railway - Located just 15kms from the Viking Triangle, the experience of train ride in a period carriage, along a narrow gauge railway, while taking in the wonderful panoramic views of the River Suir, awaits at the Kilmeaden train station.
 This is a particularly fun family experience.

 The Copper Coast Geo Park & Scenic Drive - the stretch of coast between Tramore and Dungarvan is known as the Copper Coast and it’s one of the most beautiful, unspoilt scenic drives in Ireland.
 It’s a scenic drive with stunning coastal landscape that would rival the Wild Atlantic Way.

 The Heritage Town of Lismore - Visit the picturesque village of Lismore, just 50 minutes from Waterford City.
-A must do is, Lismore Heritage Centre, Lismore Castle Gardens.
-For some beautiful walks try Lady Louisa's and Round Hill Walks or indeed the Abha na Sead River Walk.
+A must do is, Lismore Heritage Centre and Lismore Castle which offer a joint ticket.
+This package includes a screening of the historical film of Lismore and an exploration of the Castle Gardens and the Castle Arts.

-The seaside village of Dunmore East - two blue flag beaches, great little seafood restaurants, dramatic cliff walks and award winning 99s.....and also the home to the BBC Drama Redwater (On screens Spring 2017).
+The seaside village of Dunmore East - two blue flag beaches, great little seafood restaurants, dramatic cliff walks and award winning 99s.....and also the home to the BBC Drama Redwater.
+Feel a world way from it all, just 20 minutes from the city centre.

-Tramore - The Big Beach.......four miles of golden sand, the perfect spot to soak in the sun, learn to surf or Kitesurf or try out SUP.
+Tramore - The Big Beach Four miles of golden sand offering the perfect spot to soak in the sun!
+Learn to surf or Kitesurf or try out SUP.
 Make time to visit the many quirky little coffee shops, the Doneraile Walk and CoastGuard Cultural Centre, the Inclusion Playground or a great bag of salty chips while you take in the spectacular sunsets.